scunning1975/collegio-carlo-alberto/README.md

 Welcome to the materials for the **Collegio Carlo Alberto on Applied Causal Panel Methods**, a weeklong intensive course (9:00–16:00 daily) focused on estimation, interpretation, application and trouble shooting with advanced techniques for estimating causal effects in panel data.

+TUESDAY MORNING: THE ARTIFACT COFFEESHOP IS NOT OPEN.
+PLEASE MEET AT MOONLIGHT CAFE INSTEAD.

 ---

 ## About the Workshop